ingararntzen/timingdocs/docs/source/cue.rst

 defined data objects**.
 These objects often include properties which define object uniqueness, within some application specific namespace.
 Property names such as **id**, **key** and **uuid** are often used for this purpose.
-If so, such object identifiers are typically reused as cue keys.
+If so, such object identifiers may be used as cue keys.

-Additionally, application object may define timestamps, durations or other numerical values, indicating the validity of the object on the timeline.
+Additionally, application objects may define timestamps, durations or other numerical values indicating the validity of the object in reference to a timeline.
 Property names such as **ts**, **start**, **end** and **duration** are often for this purpose.
-If so, cue interval objects are often created from these values.
+If so, cue interval objects may be created from these values.

 ..  code-block:: javascript